Who Should Pay For The Home Office?

 Offering a remote work stipend, or allowance

-This could be anything from a one-off payment of £250-£1,000, like Canda; a monthly work from home allowance, like Impala; or an annual payment, like Banked.
+This could be anything from a one-off payment of £250-£1,000, like Canda; a monthly work-from-home allowance, or an annual payment.
 You can read more about what they offer by clicking on the links to their company pages.

-Work from home stipends are often used for new office equipment, such as desks, ergonomically designed chairs (that don’t hurt your back!), and additional monitors.
-Sometimes, they are used to cover costs like food and coffee, or things to help with productivity, such as a faster internet connection and subscriptions to productivity tools.
+Work-from-home stipends are often used for new office equipment, such as desks, ergonomically designed chairs (that don’t hurt your back!), and additional monitors.
+Sometimes, they are used to cover costs like food, coffee, or things to help with productivity, such as a faster internet connection and subscriptions to productivity tools.

 Some companies even offer generous policies that allow employees to spend their budget on plants, diffusers, and other wellness enhancing products.
 A great example of this approach can be seen at our partner, INSHUR.